 Congresswoman Speier believes we cannot, as a country, allow violent criminals to degrade the honor of the Armed Forces and certainly cannot condone a system that is designed to protect the perpetrators and punish the survivors.
 She has been working on the issue of military sexual assault for over 3 years.

-On April 17, 2013 Congresswoman Speier re-introduced the Sexual Assault Training Oversight and Prevention Act – or STOP Act - which would take the reporting, oversight, investigation and victim care of sexual assaults out of the hands of the military’s normal chain of command and place jurisdiction in the newly created, autonomous Sexual Assault Oversight and Response Office comprised of civilian and military experts.
+On April 17, 2013, Congresswoman Speier re-introduced the Sexual Assault Training Oversight and Prevention Act (STOP Act), which would take the reporting, oversight, investigation and victim care of sexual assaults out of the hands of the military’s normal chain of command and place jurisdiction in the newly created, autonomous Sexual Assault Oversight and Response Office comprised of civilian and military experts.

 Are you a survivor of rape or sexual assault in the military?

 - Four-star Generals are not Infallible, San Francisco Chronicle

 - San Antonio Express: Code of Military Justice needs to be updated for 21st century

 - New York Daily News: Assaults in armed forces must stop immediately

 - CNN: Why rapists in military get away with it

 - CNN: Victims of Military Rape Need Justice

 - Huffington Post: A Crisis in Our Military